21 Days Books, non-fiction

 - Replacement copies of lost/damaged materials will be accepted if the ISBN is identical

-- Customers are not eligible for refunds for lost material
+- Customers are not eligible for refund of payment if lost itesms are found.

 - Collection Agency Fee : A $10.00 charge will be levied for delinquent accounts referred to the collection agency